Interactions and Feedback

 Part C: Ice-Albedo Feedback

-A positive feedback loop creates conditions that speeds up a process and/or amplifies the effect.
-Other words and phrases associated with positive feedback loops are vicious circle, snowball effect, domino effect, feeds back in on itself, run-away change, and self-reinforcing loop.
+A reinforcing feedback loopreinforcing feedback loop: feedback in which an action produces a result that influences more of the same action, thus resulting in growth or decline. (sometimes referred to as a "positive feedback loop") creates conditions that speed up a process and/or amplifies an effect, tending to push a system towards extreme states or behaviors.
+Other words and phrases associated with reinforcing feedback loops are vicious circle, snowball effect, domino effect, feeds back in on itself, run-away change, and self-reinforcing loop.

 Connection Circles: Identifying Causal Connections